Thrissivaperoor Kliptham

 Thrissivaperoor Kliptham (English: Thrissivaperoor Ltd.) is a 2017 Indian Malayalam-language black comedy-thriller film directed by debutant Ratheish Kumar and written by PS Rafeeque.
 It stars Asif Ali, Chemban Vinod Jose, Aparna Balamurali, Baburaj, Irshad and Rony David.
-It was produced jointly by Fareed Khan and Shaleel Azeez under the banner of Whitesands Media House The film was released on 11 August 2017.
+It was produced jointly by Fareed Khan and Shaleel Azeez under the banner of Whitesands Media House.
+The film was released on 11 August 2017.

 Plot

 David 'Davis' Pauly hails from Thrissur.
 His marriage with a lady, arranged by his brother Sensilavos, is unsuccessful, after a bottle of alcohol, which one of his 'friends' sent him as a present and he hid, breaks in the church.
 Davy's aunt speculates that Joy Chembadan, Davy's classmate in school and now arch-nemesis, was the one who sent it to him.

 Girija 'Giri' Vallabhan is from Pattikad and is naive.
 He is friends with Ambiyettan, an emigrant guru from another part of Kerala, who introduces him to Davy and his gang, consisting of Bahuleyan, Philip Kannadakkaran and Alahu, after a fight in the market with Joy's henchmen.

-In a parallel storyline, Bhageerathi "Baaghi" is an honorable female auto driver trying to save two young girls (whom she knows, also her neighbor) from turning into prostitutes at the insistence of Ayyappan, a wicked man also Bhaagi's neighbor who is hellbent on forcing them to sell their bodies.
+In a parallel storyline, Bhageerathi "Baaghi" is an honorable female auto driver trying to save two young girls (who are her neighbors) from turning into prostitutes at the insistence of Ayyappan, a wicked man also Bhaagi's neighbor who is hellbent on forcing them to sell their bodies.
 It is also portrayed that the girls' father is in dire need of money, for which their mother, unable to pay the bills for her husband's operation, is ready to let her daughters be prostitutes.

 Conflicts naturally occur between Davy and Joy.
 Once, when Joy orders film actress Nileena Mehndi to inaugurate his shop, he shows off and looks down on Davy for not being able to do the same.
 Enraged by this, Davy decided to kidnap and coerce the one responsible for helping Joy get Davy, Rent-A-Star Mansoor, Nileena Mehndi's assistant.

 When Davy and their gang finally do succeed in capturing Mansoor, no matter how much they force him, he refuses to tell Nileena to back off the deal made with Joy (for which advance of 30 lakhs are collected).
 Infuriated, Davy barks at Sudeesh violently, forcefully stating that he was calling upon Nileena for an inauguration, and not for fornication.
 Unmoved by Davy's recklessness, Mansoor replies coolly, stating that although the withdrawal of Nileena's contract to Joy isn't possible, she would gladly spend a night with one person - only one person - in a one-night stand for 10 lakh rupees.